 We do a range of family law work, including motions for modification of support and/or custody.
 However, divorces make up the bulk of our work in this area.
 We make every effort to complete them in as economical and non-adversarial a manner as possible.
-Often, we can do a relatively uncontested divorce for a legal fee of about $1,000 (in addition to the initial consultation and filing fee) by having much of the voluminous paperwork done by a legal secretary or paralegal (under the supervision of an attorney).
-Even if the divorce turns out to be contentious and litigious, our low hourly rates for attorneys ($280 per hour) and use of paralegals ($100 per hour) often result in fees a fraction of the typical $5,000 initially retained by most divorce attorneys (who then too often over-litigate the case at inflated hourly rates).
+Even if the divorce turns out to be contentious and litigious, our low hourly rates for attorneys ($320 per hour) and use of paralegals ($100 per hour) often result in fees a fraction of the typical $5,000 initially retained by most divorce attorneys (who then too often over-litigate the case at inflated hourly rates).

 WE KEEP YOUR LEGAL FEES LOW BY:

 - Offering to have you buy a self-help "do-it-yourself" divorce book from Nolo Press, available in our offices, which has all the information, forms, and even a CD-ROM.

 - Offering to have you represent yourself on the forms, if you wish, even though we would still prepare all the paperwork for you in your own name, which often results in a less confrontational response than if our attorney's name is the attorney of record.

 - We mail the filed Summons and Petition to your spouse, accompanied by a cover letter from our secretary, in the least intimidating manner possible.
 "Your spouse has asked us to assist him/her with your divorce paperwork.
 Enclosed please find...", which is a much more civilized way than the standard approach of having them personally served, and saves the cost of a process server.